Employee Onboarding Workflow Automation To Impress New Hires

 Try it for free for 14 days

 Why Employee Onboarding Gets Tricky

-Whether it’s an exciting startup or an established multinational, every company wants to impress a new hire on Day 1.
-Employee onboarding is a central part of showing new hires they are important to the organization.
+Whether it’s an exciting startup or an established multinational, every company wants to impress a new hire on Day 1. employee onboarding is a central part of showing new hires they are important to the organization.

-The main problem with handling employee onboarding manually is that when it’s everyone’s responsibility, it’s nobody’s.
+The main problem with handling employee onboarding workflow manually is that when it’s everyone’s responsibility, it’s nobody’s.
 When companies are small, everyone tends to do their part to make sure the newbie feels welcome.
 As it grows, what used to be special now becomes a side task.
-And HR rarely has the time to handhold every new hire through every step manually, even if there is a clear onboarding checklist.
+And HR rarely has the time to handhold every new hire through every step manually, even if there is a clear onboarding template.
 Chaos is far too likely and steps get missed.

 Automation to the Rescue